LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 In our use case, we have two queries:
 1. One query that pulls up news headlines from the entertainment category.
-2. One query that pulls up news headlines written on April 12th, 2018.
+2. One query that pulls up news headlines published on April 12th, 2018.

 Since articles could be filtered into yes or no category( from "ENTERTAINMENT" category? - yes or no,  published on 2018-04-12? yes or no), we use the filter clause and include two match queries within it: